 The following guidelines are intended to provide clarity around the definitions associated with the different session types available as part of the SHARE event schedule.
 These guidelines may not cover every possible scenario but are intended to aid in the decision-making process.
 All SHARE Senior Management decisions concerning disputed session types will be considered final.

-Sessions purchased as a sponsorship opportunity through the SHARE sales organization are not eligible for SHARE Live! or for video recording.
+Sessions purchased as a sponsorship opportunity through the SHARE sales organization are not eligible for video recording.

 The following session type is purchased as a sponsorship opportunity through the SHARE sales organization:

-A Vendor Sponsored Presentation session is one that is primarily about a vendor’s product or services and its uses.
+A Partner Sponsored Presentation session is one that is primarily about a partner’s product or services and its uses.
 These sessions are allowed to be sales/marketing focused.
 These sessions are purchased.

-NOTE: Breakfast and Learn/Lunch and Learn sessions are also considered to be Vendor Sponsored Presentations.
+Please note: Breakfast and Learn/Lunch and Learn sessions are also considered to be Partner Sponsored Presentations.

-- May be about any aspect of a vendor’s product or service.
+- May be about any aspect of a partner’s product or service.

 - Provide a product/service overview.